bevvvvv/DS220Proj2WineReview/README.md

 Please note that if you are inserting a large amount of rows you may need to wait for indexing to occurr to create the relationships in a timely manner.

+## Working on submit button

+1. Can disable csrf by removing 'django.middleware.csrf.CsrfViewMiddleware' from settings.py